Billings metropolitan area

-The Billings Metropolitan Statistical Area is the largest and fastest growing metropolitan area in the U.S. state of Montana.
-Located in the south central portion of the state, its population was counted at 184,167 as of 2020.
+The Billings metropolitan area is the largest metropolitan area in the U.S. state of Montana.
+It is centered around Billings in the south central portion of Montana and has a population is 184,167 as of 2020.

-It includes Carbon, Stillwater and Yellowstone Counties in the state of Montana, and has one of the geographically largest trade, cultural, business and medical areas in the United States; this includes all of Montana.
+It includes Carbon, Stillwater and Yellowstone counties, and has one of the geographically largest trade, cultural, business and medical areas in the United States; this includes all of Montana.